United States Civilian Conservation Corps

 The U.S. Army ran the camps, but foresters directed the work.
 The CCC fought forest fires, planted trees, built roads and buildings and created many state parks.
 The CCC transformed Pennsylvania and the United States.
 Hard work—Pride—Spirit—Education—Recreation—Sports—Comradery—Heritage.

 “I propose to create a Civilian Conservation Corps to be used in simple work…more important, however, than the material gains will be the moral and spiritual value of such work.”

 Franklin D. Roosevelt March 9, 1933.

 Marker series.
 This marker is included in the Civilian Conservation Corps marker series.

 Location.
 41° 42.523′ N, 77° 27.917′ W. Marker is in Wellsboro, Pennsylvania, in Tioga County.
 Marker is on Colton Road.
+The marker is located in Colton Point.
 Touch for map.
-The marker is located in Colton Point.
 Marker is in this post office area: Wellsboro PA 16901, United States of America.
+Touch for directions.